medialab/xan/README.md

 - `aarch64-apple-darwin`
 - `aarch64-unknown-linux-gnu`

+`ppc64le` targets are not built by the CI yet but prebuilt binaries can still be found in the `conda-forge` package's [files](https://anaconda.org/conda-forge/xan/files) if you need them.

 Feel free to open a PR to improve the CI by adding relevant targets.

 ### Installing completions